 We are happy to see canine, feline and equine cases including but not restricted to aggression, anxiety, fears and phobias, owner absent behaviours (including separation anxiety), elimination (toileting) issues and repetitive behaviours (such as tail chasing, spinning, barking).

 We ask for veterinary referral for all behaviour cases as this helps ensure that any medical factors are fully investigated and that there is good communication between the veterinary and behaviour teams.
 It is important that animals showing any new unwanted behaviours have a full medical examination if possible.
 This should be booked with your own vet who can then complete a referral.

 What to expect

-Prior to the consultation I will ask you to fill out a questionnaire giving me the background information that I will need about your pet.
-I will also obtain a copy of your pets medical history.
-Usually I prefer to carry out the consultation in your own home as this allows me to observe your pet’s behaviour in their own environment.
-However in some cases it will be preferable to meet at the practice.
+Prior to the consultation we will ask you to fill out a questionnaire giving the background information that we will need about your pet and you will usually be asked to video your animal in a range of situations.
+We will also obtain a copy of your pets medical history.

-I will go through the history with you using the questionnaire that you completed to give background information and guide my questioning.
-I will assess your pets behaviour throughout the consultation and their interactions with me and you.
-Depending on the case we may then use other techniques such as remote cameras to observe the animal’s response when we leave or stooge dogs to gauge a dog’s reaction to other dogs.
+During the consultation your Behaviourist will go through the history with you using the questionnaire that you completed to give background information to guide their questioning.
+They will assess your pets behaviour throughout the consultation.
+Depending on the case we may then use other techniques such as remote cameras to observe the animal’s response when left or stooge dogs to gauge a dog’s reaction to other dogs.

-Once I have collected a full history and completed my observations I will discuss my findings with you and demonstrate the techniques that I recommend.
+Once your behaviourist has collected a full history and completed their observations, they will discuss their findings with you and demonstrate any techniques that they recommend.
 You will be given a checklist to take away with the key points from the consultation and a full written report will follow.
 A copy of this report will also be forwarded to your Veterinary Surgeon.